lemlac/mulem/docs/reference.md

 moduleThatUsesReferenceCounting :: mod
 ```

 How this is implemented is outside of the scope of this document.
-That will be saved for when it's time to make a standard library for Mulang.
-For now, Mulang will focus on only implementing the garbage collector which will work in both interpreted and compiled mode.
+That will be saved for when it's time to make a standard library for Mulem.
+For now, Mulem will focus on only implementing the garbage collector which will work in both interpreted and compiled mode.

 ---